m3hrab/assignment/README.md

 ## Problem-1

-###Now, write a python program that calculates the grade of students and shows the output as following format: “Hello, Student A with ID: 204001 has obtained letter_grade”
+Write a python program that calculates the grade of students and shows the output as following format: “Hello, Student A with ID: 204001 has obtained letter_grade”

 ## Problem-2